surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

  - <b>Inverted:</b> Displays funnel chart in reversed or bottom up position.

- - <b>Highlight on Hover:</b> Highlight the section based on hover over
+ - <b>Highlight on Hover:</b> Highlight area based on hover over direction.

  - <b>Dynamic Height:</b> on selecting this check box it will display the height depending on the numeric range of the data retrieved in funnel chart.